The best tabletop RPGs in 2019

 Blades in the Dark is the most focused game on this list: it's the story of a gang of scoundrels who try to carve out their own piece of a big, dirty city.
 The details of who they are and how they go from small-time crooks to bosses of the underworld (or die trying) are up to you.
 It may sound limiting - and certain game mechanics, such as territory acquisition, feel more like a board game than a TRPG - but Blades in the Dark pushes that narrow remit to its fullest potential.

 The fresh way Blades in the Dark thinks about RPG systems is encapsulated in the "engagement roll" for any given mission.
-Rather than letting players get bogged down in the limitless what-ifs of planning for a fictional situation, the game master asks a few questions, player responses build a dice pool, and the result determines how well the players are doing when you cut straight to the action.
+Rather than letting players get bogged down in the limitless what-ifs of planning for a fictional situation, the game master asks a few questions, builds a dice pool using the answers, and then you cut straight to the action using the roll's result.
 Additional details can be added in-medias-res via flashback scenes.
 I haven't even gotten into how much I love the balancing act of Position and Effect, pushing players beyond leaning exclusively on the biggest numbers on their character sheets, but I could go on.

 Best for… players who are willing to approach a brilliant game on its own terms.